comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

-for the good part, when users modify different files, they never need to manual operate (because no file conflict will happen), they just throw their work to svn just like their changeset happen one after another. but for the bad part, earlier submit changeset will be 'magically inserted' before later submit changeset, just like the later one is based on earlier ones but this is actually not the case! say later commit change file A , which depends on file B, but another user which changed file B to a incompatible state and submit earlier, the later commit user won't know file B already changed until he submit (because such changeset submit may just 1 second before later one)
+for the good part, when users modify different files, they never need to manual operate (because no file conflict will happen), they just throw their work to svn just like their changeset happen one after another. for the bad part, earlier submit changeset will be 'magically inserted' before later submit changeset, just like the later one is based on earlier ones, but this is actually not what we want! say later commit change file A , which depends on file B, but another user which changed file B to a incompatible state and submit earlier, the later commit user won't know file B already changed until he submit (because such changeset submit may just 1 second before later one)